Jethet/wiki-hh/CSS/generalCSS.md

 ### Display and positioning
 #### Box model
 All HTML elements can be considered as boxes.
-In CSS, the term **box model** is used when talking about design and layout.
-The CSS
-box model is essentially a box that wraps around every HTML element.
-It consists of margins, borders, padding and the actual content.
+The CSS **box model** is essentially a box that wraps around every HTML element.
+It
+consists of margins, borders, padding and the actual content.
 Inline boxes flow from left to right and block boxes from top to bottom.

 * Default position HTML elements is `<div class="static">`. `static` means: not positioned in any specific way within the normal flow
 of the page.
 If not static, then an element is 'positioned'.